thephpleague/csv/docs/9.0/upgrading.md

 - `AbstractCsv::newReader`
 - `AbstractCsv::newWriter`

 You can no longer switch between connection.
-You are require to explicitly load a new `Reader` and/or `Writer` object.
+You are required to explicitly load a new `Reader` and/or `Writer` object.

 ### Columns consistency Validator